-Two method are used to generate PWM:
+Two methods are used to generate PWM:

-So to understand working of this method, first you need to understand working of operational amplifier as a comparator circuit.
-So as you can understand from above pictures, when the triangular voltage applied to the non inverting input is less than the control voltage which is applied to inverting pin of operational amplifier, output of comparator circuit will be low and whenever the voltage of triangular signal is greater than the control voltage, output of comparator will be high.
-So the on time of digital signal or pulse width modulation depends on the magnitude of control voltage voltage.
-So its mean control voltage and duty cycle is inversely proportional to each other.
-Because duty cycle is directly proportional to the on-time of the PWM signal.
+So to understand the workings of this method, we first need to understand the workings of an operational amplifier, such as a comparator circuit.
+As we can understand from the above pictures, when we apply the triangular voltage to the non-inverting input and it is less than the control voltage that we apply to the inverting pin of the operational amplifier, the output of the comparator circuit will be low, and whenever the voltage of the triangular signal is greater than the control voltage, the output of the comparator will be high.
+So the on-time of the digital signal or pulse width modulation depends on the magnitude of the control voltage.
+So its mean control voltage and duty cycle are inversely proportional to each other. because the duty cycle is directly proportional to the on-time of the PWM signal.

-Other method to generate PWM
+Other Methods to Generate PWM

-Applications of Pulse width modulation
+Applications of Pulse Width Modulation